-Al Dallago Undergraduate Gerontology Research Grant is an integral part of the UCF Undergraduate Research Grant program that can provide funds to support gerontology research projects submitted under the UCF URO (Undergraduate Research Office) program.
-The purpose of the LIFE gerontology grant program is to encourage UCF undergraduate students to conduct research that supports all aspects of understanding the human aging process, and improvements to the wellness and quality of life of senior citizens.
+Al Dallago Undergraduate Gerontology Research Award is an integral part of the UCF Undergraduate Research Grant program that can provide funds to support gerontology research projects submitted under the UCF URO (Undergraduate Research Office) program.
+The purpose of the LIFE gerontology award program is to encourage UCF undergraduate students to conduct research that supports all aspects of understanding the human aging process, and improvements to the wellness and quality of life of senior citizens.

 Gerontology is an interdisciplinary subject and therefore this grant program is open to all undergraduate students no matter which major they are studying.

 The UCF URO program provides $500.00 research grants each semester to undergraduate students.
 Information and Applications are located at the following web site:

 The Al Dallago Undergraduate Gerontology Research Award provides $500 for gerontology related research submitted under the URO program.
 In special cases this funding maybe in addition to that provided by the basic UCF URO program.

 To apply for for the LIFE gerontology research award, applicants must check the Gerontology Research box on the UCF application form.
 Applicants are asked to ensure that the proposed research paper clearly explains the application to gerontology.
 Merely noting that the research may be related to a common senior disease is not sufficient.
 URO Research applications that are gerontology marked are reviewed by both the URO review committee and the LIFE gerontology Grants committee.